Delors/reStructuredTextToLectureDoc2/ld_base_example.rst

 =============================

 LectureDoc is an authoring system for creating lecture slides/notes/exercises.
 LectureDoc enables you to write a single (HTML or) reStructuredText document that contains the slides, additional annotations and also exercises.

+This tutorial is written in reStructuredText and can be used as a template for creating your own lecture slides.

 *Dr. Michael Eichberg*